Rob Hammel Scholarship Fund

 Avalanche Professionals ($500)

 - Scholarships are awarded to individuals for avalanche education on a yearly basis.
 Scholarships must be used for the course or educational offering for which they are awarded.

 - Potential recipients must write a request to the F-CNFAIC board/ scholarship committee.
-The request will contain the course name, dates, a brief candidate resume/bio and, most importantly, the merits of the course to the recipient.
-Essentially, scholarship candidates must explain to the board, in writing, why they should receive a scholarship.
+The request will identify which scholarship (Professional or Recreational), course name, dates, a brief candidate resume/bio and, most importantly, the merits of the course to the recipient.
+Essentially, scholarship candidates must explain to the committee, in writing, why they should receive a scholarship.

-- In addition to need, applicants who will use the training to promote further education and safety (e.g. snow professionals or educators) will be given favor.
+- In addition to need, applicants who will be applying for the avalanche professional scholarship who will use the training to promote further education and safety (e.g. snow professionals or educators) will be given favor.

 PO Box 242482